fbpx

 Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder that typically manifests in childhood.
 Inattention, hyperactivity, and impulsivity are its most common characteristics.
 It was believed that ADHD is a disorder that only affected children.
 However, over the past few decades, researchers have discovered that attention related problems may persist into adulthood too.

-Adult ADHD is a new concept in psychiatry.
+Adult ADHD is a relatively new concept in psychiatry.
 Earlier, ADHD was considered as a disorder in children.
 But in the early 20th century, researchers began to study ADHD in adults.
 Initially, experts were skeptical about adult ADHD.
 But over time, it was clear that this disorder is real and can have a significant impact on an individual’s personal and professional life.

 Main challenge in identifying and diagnosing adult ADHD is that the symptoms can be subtle and easily overlooked.
 Unlike children who are often hyperactive and impulsive, adults with ADHD may be less outwardly disruptive.
 They may struggle with organizing tasks at home or work, have difficulty concentrating, or struggle to complete tasks on time.
 They may also have difficulty with time management, planning, and prioritization, and they may be forgetful or easily distracted.